movsim/traffic-simulation-de/README.md

 ## Offline Usage

-Just download all the html files and the js/, figs/, css/, and info/ directories and load, e.g., _index.html_ in your favourite browser.
-For convenience and also to have access to the German version not contained in the repository, you can also download the zip file _offlineVersion.zip_ containing all the ressources
+Just download the whole project (go to the _Code_ button on the github project page, wait for the dropdown menu of _Code_ to open and chose _Download ZIP_) and load, e.g., _index.html_ in your favourite browser.